 MANAGEMENT STRUCTURE:

-The CDC managing committee is operated as a sub-committee under the HBA as the HBA is the primary employer of the CDC.
-The CDC committee has 4 members which are individuals nominated to manage the CDC role from local community groups, being the Hikurangi Business Association, Hikurangi Friendship House, Hikurangi Mountain Lions, and the Hikurangi Maori Wardens.
-Each member participates in a monthly meeting with the CDC where they analyze the previous months work completed by the CDC, and bring forward any projects their group needs the CDC to support with.
-The managing committee members are responsible with upholding their communication with the public and for bringing forward any public discussions that have been presented at their own meetings.
-The managing committee members are also responsible for sharing the CDC monthly reports with their committees.
-New (or returning) managing committee members will be elected at each committees AGM.
-The managing committee members can be contacted at any time from the public if they have queries or suggestions for the CDC project register.
+The Development Group operates independently as a non-registered group who works together in partnership, aligning group actions with community needs.
+The Development Group has 4 members which are individuals nominated to manage the HCDC role from local community groups, being the Hikurangi Business Association, Hikurangi Friendship House, Hikurangi Mountain Lions, and the Hikurangi Maori Wardens.
+Each member participates in regular communications and meetings with the HCDC where they analyze current work and set priority focusses and actions moving forward.
+The Development Group members are responsible with upholding their communication with the public and for bringing forward any public discussions that have been presented at their own meetings.
+The Development Group members are be elected onto the Group at each committees AGM.
+The Development Group members can be contacted at any time from the public if they have queries or suggestions for the HCDC project register.

-The CDC Project Register is a document used by the CDC and affiliated groups to keep track of the projects actively being worked on within Hikurangi, where the CDC has some sort of responsibility in ensuring the projects achieve an outcome.
+The HCDC Project Register is a document used by the HCDC and Development Group to keep track of the projects actively being worked on within Hikurangi, where the HCDC has some sort of responsibility in ensuring the projects achieve an outcome.
 As a new project gets assigned to the register, it will get added to the end of the list.
 The projects are not listed in any order of priority, and are only listed in order of what was assigned first and added to as time goes on.
-Some projects will be fully publicly available and will encourage ongoing public consultation, other projects will require privacy due to any confidentiality reasons, but will still be listed on the register so the groups and the public are aware the CDC is engaged in the project.
+Some projects will be fully publicly available and will encourage ongoing public consultation, other projects will require privacy due to any confidentiality reasons, but will still be listed on the register so the groups and the public are aware the HCDC is engaged in the project.
 A deeper breakdown of the responsibility and a brief summary of each project is listed below:

 ---------------------------------------------------------------------------------------------------